-In the first 10 minutes, Virginia gained a 10-2 lead despite hitting just 1 of 7 shots from behind the arc.
+The rust from the offseason was on full display in the first 10 minutes as Virginia gained a 10-2 lead despite hitting just 1 of 7 shots from behind the arc.
 The Orange started 1 for 13, including five missed 3s, the only make a layup by Bourama Sidibe that gave them a 2-0 lead.
 Syracuse trailed 25-19 at halftime, matching the team record for fewest points in a half since the Carrier Dome opened in 1980.
-The Orange shot 7 of 27 (25.9 while the Cavaliers were 11 of 24 (45.8%), all but one of their misses from long range.
+They shot 7 of 27 (25.9 while the Cavaliers were 11 of 24 (45.8 percent), all but one of their misses from long range.

 Former Syracuse star Carmelo Anthony, who as a freshman led the Orange to their lone national championship in 2003, made a rare appearance in the Carrier Dome since his departure after the championship season.
 Anthony, who was greeted by chants of Melo!
 Melo!
 Melo!, had his number retired in 2013 and also appeared in 2009 for the opening of the team's main practice facility, which bears his name.

-Virginia: The Cavaliers don't have that outside presence from last year, but their stiff defense looks in good form.
+Virginia: The Cavaliers don't have that outside presence from last year, but their stiff defense looks in good form early.

 "Our mindset is simple," Diakite said.
 "We score and we don't allow anyone to score on us.
 And if you're scoring on us then it has to be tough, tough shots all night."

-Syracuse: Season-opening homestand continues with four more games, including Cornell, whose leading scorer after one game was coach Boeheim's oldest son Jimmy.
+Syracuse continues its season-opening homestand with four more games, including Cornell, whose leading scorer after one game was coach Boeheim's oldest son Jimmy.
 The Orange finish the stand against Bucknell in the NIT Season Tipoff before traveling to Brooklyn to meet Oklahoma State at the Barclay's Center.